paddytobias/research-software-management/PITCHME.md

 ### Git ready
 - Where possible look for open source code to work from |
-- However, if wanting to adapt code from someone else, best not to.
+- However, if wanting to adapt code from someone else, proceed cautiously.
 Write you're own and copy/paste the chunks you want |
 - Have a plan for your code before you start writing.
 What do you want the code to achieve? |
-- Draw plans before you write your code.
-Inputs and outputs? |
-- Make comments in your code as write |
+- Make comments in your code as you write |

 Note:
 * there are formal design architectures you can follow (e.g., Unified Modelling Language), but you don't have to use/learn these.
 Just come up with a conceptual way to explain what you what your program.